What is surveying and mapping?

 Hydrographic & Mean High Water Surveys

-Hydrographic surveying deals any body of still or running water and is used to define shorelines and water features.
+Hydrographic surveying deals with any body of still or running water and is used to define shorelines and water features.
 Mean High Water Surveys determine the boundaries on private and state coastal waterways.
 These surveys are specifically important peninsulas, such as Florida.

 FEMA Elevation Certificates